-The table below looks at the prevalence of the term Grid Computing in permanent job vacancies with an option to work from home (WFH).
-Included is a benchmarking guide to the salaries offered in vacancies that have cited Grid Computing over the 6 months to 13 May 2024 with a comparison to the same period over the previous 2 years.
+The table below looks at the prevalence of the term Grid Computing in remote or hybrid work.
+Included is a benchmarking guide to the salaries offered in vacancies that cited Grid Computing over the 6 months leading up to 1 May 2025, comparing them to the same period in the previous two years.

 Permanent vacancies with a requirement for generic IT skills